kloggy/HA-Irrigation-Version2/Pre-Requisites.md

 However, if you prefer, you could easily provide your own `binary_sensor` using the core Sun component.
 The state of `sun.sun` is either `above_horizon` or `below_horizon`.

-__Recorder__ In order to show the irrigation times on the 'History' page you must have the `recorder` component installed. this is include in Home Assistant by default.
+__Recorder.__ In order to show the irrigation times on the 'History' page you must have the `recorder` component installed.
+This is included in Home Assistant by default.

 If you have configured `recorder` to _include_ entities you will need to include the eight sensors: